Faculty of Chemistry

 University of Stuttgart

-by Gabrielle Leveau, Daniel Pfeffer, Bernhard Altaner, Eric Kervio, Franziska Welsch, Ulrich Gerland and Clemens Richert
+Gabrielle Leveau, Daniel Pfeffer, Bernhard Altaner, Eric Kervio, Franziska Welsch, Ulrich Gerland und Clemens Richert

 Angew.
 Chem.
 2022, e202203067